TwP/logging-rails/README.md

 ````

 A generator is included with the railtie that will create a ```config/logging.rb```
 configuration file for use in your rails project.
+Please run this generator
+before attempting use the logging framework.

 ```
 rails generate logging:install